wp-plugins/auto-collapse/readme.txt

 * Reworked some js and added floating admin sidebar function.
 = 1.1.3 =
 * Quick bug fix for the floating admin menu.
+= 1.1.4 =
+* Removed animations
+* Added hover on current item to keep icons in place.

 == Upgrade Notice ==